For most of us, fundraising isn’t something that comes naturally, especially a straight request for donations.

 It takes much more than just opening your doors to get donations to come your way.

 It takes commitment, guts, and a great story.
 It takes resilience so that every time you hear “no,” you don’t let it stop you, especially when times are hard, the economy is tanking, or some other crisis is looming.
 More about that in a minute.

-Not only is asking for donations really uncomfortable when you first start out, but with SO many great causes out there to donate to, WHY would someone choose your cause?
+Not only is asking for donations uncomfortable at times, but with SO many great causes out there to donate to, WHY would someone choose your cause?
 And how will they give if they are struggling to meet their own needs?

 Keep reading.
 We have the answers you seek.

-As you prepare your request for donations, the first thing you need to master is your mindset.
+Before you prepare your request for donations, the first thing you need to do is to shift your thinking.

 Fundraising is not about you.
 It’s about those you serve.
 When you can separate yourself from the cause, it can ease the discomfort of asking for donations.
 You’re asking people to help you feed hungry families or save animals or provide scholarships for at-risk youth.

 Pretend for a moment that the organization isn’t yours.
 Pretend it’s another charity you choose to support.